 In Hindustani classical music the vocalist has to be able to lower his voice in a dramatic manner and to raise it very high.
 Shyam Sundar Goswami has an exceptional scale.
 Peace and Harmony is the promising debut CD of a rising singer who has already his own "voice" and his distinct way of interpretation.

-Read the related article about Indian classical music. - Buy Indian sitar sheet music.
+Read the related article about Indian classical music. - Sheet music by Ravi Shankar.

 The cover of the debut album of Shyam Sundar Goswami, Peace and Harmony, released on April 24, 2006.

 Added on September 9, 2009: I had the chance to witness Shyam Sundar Goswami's excellent concert at the Institut du Monde Arabe in Paris on June 14, 2009.
 Just one regret: the loudspeakers to amplify the sound were not helpful.
-The institute should rethink its acoustics. - Recovering from a series of computer crashes, working with a new computer, my concert notes are gone. - Buy Indian sitar sheet music.
+The institute should rethink its acoustics. - Recovering from a series of computer crashes, working with a new computer, my concert notes are gone. - Sheet music by Ravi Shankar.

 On August 23, 2007, Shyam played a concert at the Raj Bhavan, the residence of the Governor of Kolkata.
 In the foreground, the Governor of Kolkata, Sree Gopalkrishna Gandhi, the grandson of Mahatma Gandhi.
 In the background, Shyam (in red) on his left.
 The concert was organized by the Calcutta School of Music where Shyam teaches Indian Classical Music.
 Photo © Shyam Sundar Goswami/Peace and Harmony.